-Notice, now, that your project1-6.0/ directory is structured as follows.
+Notice, now, that your project1-7.0/ directory is structured as follows.

 '''

-project1-6.0/
+project1-7.0/

 docs/

 cscie259/

 project1/

 mf/

 samples/

 xml/

 src/

 cscie259/

 project1/

 mf/

 '''

 Not surprisingly, many of these directories contain one or more files.
-For instance, project1-6.0/ contains build.xml, a configuration file for Apache Ant 1.6.5, the build tool you will use to build Project 1's components.5 (In fact, during development, this tool will automatically generate a build/ directory in your project1-6.0/ directory containing your .class files.)
-In project1-6.0/docs/, you will find Javadoc for this project's distribution code.
-(Incidentally, as discussed later in this document, anytime you modify or add to that code for this project, you can easily update those Javadoc with Ant.)
-In project1-6.0/samples/xml/, you will find a finite supply of XML files that you're welcome to use during any testing of your code.
-Finally, in project1-6.0/src/, you will find this project's distribution code, which has been divided into two packages: cscie259.project1 and cscie259.project1.mf.
+For instance, project1-7.0/ contains build.xml, a configuration file for Ant, the build tool you will use to build Project 1's components.3 (In fact, during development, this tool will automatically generate a build/ directory in your project1-7.0/ directory containing your .class files.)
+In project1-7.0/docs/, you will find Javadoc for this project's distribution code.
+(Incidentally, as discussed later in this document, anytime you modify or add to that code for Javadoc update those this project, you can easily with Ant.)
+In project1-7.0/samples/xml/, you will find a finite supply of XML files that you're welcome to use during any testing of your code.
+Finally, in project1-7.0/src/, you will find this project's distribution code, which has been divided into two packages: cscie259.project1 and cscie259.project1.mf.

-Ensure that everything is in order by executing the following command from within your project1-6.0/ directory.
+Ensure that everything is in order by executing the following command from within your project1-7.0/ directory.